What do we mean when we talk about know, like and trust…and how can we make our prospects feel that way about us?

 I recently met with a photographer whose main area of focus is business branding, therefore she tends to work with business owners.
 One of the first things she does with her potential clients is really dig deep and intensely quiz them about who they are as a person, what they like to do, what makes them happy, what makes them sad and she really hones in on their essence as an individual AND as a business.
 She cares less about business message and more about business meaning.
 Because of this approach she is flown worldwide to help brand businesses with bespoke photography that truly represents them and their brand.
 If you’d like to find out more about Abby’s business – click here.

-When she asked me why I had decided to start my own business and what my marketing background looks like, I whizzed through my career history but at the end I went back to one specific role and the words she relayed back to me were “When I was helping other small to medium size businesses with their marketing, this was my happiest time.
+When she asked me why I had decided to start my marketing agency near Birmingham and what my background looks like, I whizzed through my career history but at the end I went back to one specific role and the words she relayed back to me were “When I was helping other small to medium size businesses with their marketing, this was my happiest time.
 I loved this role more than any of the others because of the feeling I got seeing success for these individual businesses, the challenges, the variety and everything in between made me want to get out of bed every day and do a great job for my clients”.

 Now when people ask me what my motives are for my business and why I do what I do, I know the answer.
 It took 3 years of studying and 7 years in various marketing roles to work it out.
 But now I know what makes me happy AND because I was so honest and open about it, Abby liked me straight away.